Logiqx/gpx-ideas/docs/extensions/gpx_air/README.md

 #### Background

 The “six pack” is the name given to the six main flight instruments in a cockpit.
-While three of the six instruments belong to the plane's pitot-static pressure system, the other three are inertial reference / gyroscope instruments.
+While three of the six instruments belong to the plane's pitot-static pressure system, the other three are inertial reference / gyroscopic instruments.

 ![six pack](img/Six_Pack_flight_instruments.jpg)